 And the Chase Freedom Flex provides an auto rental collision damage waiver, which offers theft and collision damage coverage for most cars rented in the US and abroad when you decline the rental company’s collision insurance and charge the entire rental cost to your card.
 In the US, coverage is secondary to your personal insurance.

-Even if you don’t expect to travel anytime soon, one good strategy could be to pick up a Chase Freedom Flex now to earn the sign-up bonus and start racking up rewards.
+Even if you aren’t traveling much right now, one good strategy could be to pick up a Chase Freedom Flex now to earn the sign-up bonus and start racking up rewards.
 You can always hold off on redeeming your points for cash back right now — wait to see if you want to use them for travel later, and if you decide you do, you can add a Chase Sapphire Preferred or Chase Sapphire Reserve card down the line.

-Chase has confirmed that customers who have the existing Chase Freedom card with rotating categories can also get a new Chase Freedom Flex and have both cards at the same time.
+Customers who have the old Chase Freedom card (which is no longer available to new applicants) can also get a Chase Freedom Flex and have both cards at the same time.
 Existing Chase Freedom card holders are not being automatically converted to the new Freedom Flex card at this time, though customers can call and request to be converted if they choose.

 In any case, if you’re considering getting the Chase Freedom Flex, you’ll be hard-pressed to find a better sign-up bonus on a card with no annual fee.
-The $200 in bonus cash back after spending $500 in purchases in the first three months after account opening is a nice chunk of extra rewards, and the 5% cash back at grocery stores for the first 12 months is perfectly timed for people who find themselves cooking at home more often than eating out right now.
+The $200 in bonus cash back after spending $500 in purchases in the first three months after account opening is a nice chunk of extra rewards.

-So if you’re looking for a cash back credit card with the ability to expand into travel rewards down the line, the Chase Freedom Flex may very well fit the bill perfectly.
+So if you’re looking for a cash back credit card with the ability to expand into travel rewards down the line, the Chase Freedom Flex may very well fit the bill.

 Read CNN Underscored’s guide to the best Chase credit cards for cash back and travel rewards.